keu/docs/astro/api-keys.md

     ![Create API key button](/img/docs/create-api-key.png)

 From here, you can copy the API key ID and secret for use in API calls and CI/CD pipelines.
 Make sure to save the key secret securely, as this is the only time you will have access to see it in plain text.

-Any user or service with access to the API key and secret can access your Deployment.
-The only way to delete this access is to [delete the API key](api-keys.md#delete-an-api-key) or [delete the Deployment](configure-deployment-resources.md#delete-a-deployment).

 :::tip